 Lisa holds a PhD in Creative Writing and Literature and MA in English Literature from USC, as well as an MFA and BA from NYU.
 She has held many teaching appointments, and her work has been nominated for a Pushcart Prize, translated into Italian, anthologized, and received honors including the 2011 John Steinbeck Award for Fiction, the 2014 Robbins Memorial Emerging Writer Award from Sou'wester, and a 2014 Dorys Grover Award from the Western Literature Association.

 Lisa is editor of the anthology Golden State 2017: The Best Fiction and Nonfiction from California; publisher of Joyland: A Magazine for Fiction; associate editor at the Scottish magazine Product; and editor at the ekphrastic collaboration magazine 7x7.
 Her novel Jutland Gothic will be published by Grove Atlantic in 2018.

-JANE FRIEDMAN - PUBLISHING BOOTCAMP
+HILARY LAWSON - PUBLISHING BOOTCAMP